SALES OPERATIONS PLAN

 Sales manager competencies will include strong education, coaching and onboarding skills.
 For future sales leader to be successful, they will need a sales ops and enablement team that back them up with systems and tools that free up the leader to focus on people and not on data.

-Sales operations will be relied upon to provide the right information at the right time in a way that can be quickly utilized to provide real value.
+Sales operations will be relied upon to provide the right information at the right time in a way that can be quickly utilised to provide real value.
 There isn’t a deficit of data, says Daly, there is a shortage of insight.
 Daly explains that the focus of sales operations should be on only on 4 key metrics:

 - Number of opportunities